-The latest version of Shimano’s electronic Dura-Ace group looks closer to a finished product than anything we’ve seen before.
+The latest version of Shimano’s electronic new Dura-Ace groupset looks closer to a finished product than anything we’ve seen before.

 German rider Fabian Wegmann of Gerolsteiner tackled the first road stage of this year’s Tour of California riding his Specialized S-Works Tarmac SL2 with a version of the components, which Shimano has had in development for a couple of years.